-The Rhode Island durable financial power of attorney form allows a principal to name an individual, known as the attorney-in-fact, to manage their monetary and business affairs.
+A Rhode Island durable financial power of attorney form allows a principal to name an individual, known as the attorney-in-fact, to manage their money and business affairs.
 With a “Durable” financial power of attorney, the authority of the attorney-in-fact become effective immediately.
 Alternatively, with a “Springing” durable financial power of attorney, the representative only begins his or her task if and when the principal becomes incapacitated.